 There was a lot of rumble about Four Seasons KL when they were building it.
-Apparently, this is one of the tallest hotels on the world and some think it will cover the view of Kuala Lumpur’s pride – Twins Tower.
+Apparently, this is one of the tallest hotels in the world and some think it will cover the view of Kuala Lumpur’s pride – Twins Tower.
+We are not enchanted only by heritage hotels but also with new modern ones.
+Not all of them!
+There must be a few features we are looking for: five stars, high-end service, architectural specialties, artistic touch, delicious food, cleanliness, specialties and much more.
+Check this Four Seasons KL Review if it has all that.

 - The Ambiance of Four Seasons KL